173TECH/sayn/docs/databases/overview.md

 gives you access to the default database declared in `project.yaml`.

 The [database python class](../api/database.md) provides several methods and properties to make it easier to work with python tasks.
-For example, `self.default_db.engine` can be used to to call `DataFrame.read_sql` from pandas, but also provides some other convenient methods.
+For example you can easily read or load data with `self.default_db` (see example below) or use `self.default_db.engine` to call `DataFrame.read_sql` from pandas.

 !!! example "Example PythonTask"
     ``` python hl_lines="5"